 To get past these challenges, you, as a recruiter must begin by asking clarifying questions about the role.
 For example:

 Don’t take their first response as the answer.
-Ask probing questions.
+Ask probing questions to better partner with your hiring manager.
 For instance, if the hiring manager recommends that the candidate have not-for-profit experience, ask why.
 Check if it’s okay for the candidate to have similar experience in corporate social responsibility initiatives in a for-profit organization etc. Develop an instinct for the role.

 Also, understand the hiring manager’s preferences.
 How often do they want updates, how do they prefer to be updated, is there someone else on their team who can answer questions in between etc.